The Northern Care Alliance NHS Foundation Trust is investing £28m to build a new four-storey extension to the main hospital.

 It is hoped that the development will also bring many other benefits for the local economy and the people of Greater Manchester during the construction phase including the creation of employment, skills, training and supply chain opportunities.

-The new unit is expected to welcome its first patients in the summer of 2023.
+The new unit is expected to welcome its first patients late 2023.